 This reduces temptation to sneak use.

-There are simple ways you can help grow the Screen-Free Sleep movement.
-Start by inviting three friends to visit this site, where they can learn more and sign the pledge too.
+There are simple ways you can help grow the Screen-Free Sleep movement:

-Take the pledge and give the gift of Screen-Free Sleep to your family tonight!
+Take the pledge and give the gift of Screen-Free Sleep to your child tonight!